Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Introduction

-In each of these applications, implementing a scheduler would offer a more efficient, better utilized system.
-Ideally, the schedulers maximize the throughput, minimize latency and power consumption.
-However, satisfying these goals simultaneously is not trivial and so, most of the algorithms tend to optimize only few of them, while keeping the remaining above a threshold value.
-Another deciding factor in choosing the right scheduler is the number of \ac{DNN} instances involved at the same time.
-Taking the case of the delivery robot \cite{Delivery-Robot}, implementing a \ac{HaX-CoNN} scheduler would enable multiple \ac{DNN}, each focused on different tasks, to be concurrently executed.
+Implementing a scheduler would offer a more efficient, better-utilized system in each application.
+Ideally, the schedulers maximize the throughput while minimizing latency and power consumption.
+However, satisfying these goals simultaneously is not trivial, so most algorithms tend to optimize only a few of them, while keeping the remaining above a threshold value.
+Taking the case of the delivery robot \cite{Delivery-Robot}, implementing a \ac{HaX-CoNN} scheduler would enable multiple \ac{DNN}, each focused on different tasks to be concurrently executed.
 For instance, the \ac{SSD} was trained to identify people so another \ac{DNN} like ResNet can detect the other obstacles.
-Allocating specific roles to \ac{DNN} in this way can improve the system's performance as opposed to using a single, more generalized model.
+Allocating specific roles to \ac{DNN} can improve the system's performance rather than using a single, more generalized model.
 Moreover, using \ac{HaX-CoNN} can improve latency by 20\% over GPU-only execution, thereby increasing the efficiency of the system \cite{HaX-CoNN}.
 An alternative scheduler that could be utilized is the \ac{CP-CNN} scheduler, which allows the concurrent processing of frames for a single \ac{DNN} model. \ac{CP-CNN} can enhance the speed and efficiency of the \ac{SSD} model by 75.6\% and 75.9\% respectively \cite{CP-CNN}.
 As AI models increase in complexity, it is vital to prioritize energy and latency in their performance.
-In fact, with the rise in use of \ac{LLM}, there has been a renewed interest in the energy efficient execution of these models on the edge \cite{LLM}.
+In fact, with the rise in the use of \ac{LLM}, there has been a renewed interest in the energy-efficient execution of these models on the edge \cite{LLM}.